-Take it from me as a life coach: ditch your New Year’s resolutions
+Take it from me as a life coach: ditch your new year’s resolutions

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-I don’t know about you, but when I hear anyone utter anything about New Year’s resolutions, I sigh.
+I don’t know about you, but when I hear anyone utter anything about new year’s resolutions, I sigh.
 Sometimes internally, often externally.
-It’s not because I don’t want people to have goals and better themselves in the New Year, it’s just that, well, there’s a lot of evidence that resolutions don’t work.
-Never being one for small talk, I feel like resolutions without a plan are a bit of a waste of time and energy… but you can’t say that to people that don’t get it, can you?
+It’s not because I don’t want people to have goals and better themselves in the new year, it’s just that, well, there’s a lot of evidence that resolutions don’t work.
+Never being one for small talk, I feel like resolutions without a plan are a bit of a waste of time and energy… but you can’t say that to people who don’t get it, can you?

-As a business coach and mentor who works with businesses and individuals around achieving their goals and developing themselves, I don’t want to be ‘that person’ that launches into a lecture whenever there’s an opportunity, or tells people trying to pass the time of day why their vague resolution is unlikely to succeed, but it’s the truth.
+As a business coach and mentor who works with businesses and individuals around achieving their goals and developing themselves, I don’t want to be “that person” who launches into a lecture whenever there’s an opportunity, or tells people why their vague resolution is unlikely to succeed, but it’s the truth.
 As one of my objectives for this year is to help people understand more about how they can achieve their goals (actually, I’ve written a whole book, You’ve Got This, about this), this seems like a good place to start.

 Being strategic about resolutions has another benefit too.
 If you lose weight and you know how much you want to lose by whatever date, an off day when everything was far too tempting (or life far too annoying and chocolate was needed) doesn’t mean you should throw in the towel and declare yourself a failure.
 When we have hazy goals we also have hazy guidelines and a non-existent plan that seems to act as a great excuse to beat ourselves up at every opportunity.

 I’m not saying stop wanting to be better – I’m saying the opposite.
 Take your resolutions seriously or just don’t bother at all.
 January is a long, old month.
-It’s dark, miserable, and the credit card bills come rolling in, so there will be times when your best intentions fall by the wayside - and that’s OK, that’s what being human is all about.
-But if you just sack off resolutions all together, change them to goals, it becomes so much better…
+It’s dark and miserable, and the credit card bills come rolling in, so there will be times when your best intentions fall by the wayside – and that’s OK, that’s what being human is all about.
+But if you just sack off resolutions altogether, and change them to goals, it becomes so much better…

 Join our commenting forum